-RLS: Well, perhaps, in the [19]70s when the bay got really, really good.
-There were so many clams out there.
-The number of schoolteachers, airline pilots, policemen, anybody that wanted to make a few extra bucks would go out there on the bay.
-All you need was a small boat, a rake, your feet, a pair of tongs, whatever it was, and you could make an extra \$100 a week just by reason of a few hours a day.
-Even at that point, the Dutch baymen or even the ones that weren't Dutch because they weren't whole, they were all saying the same thing.
+RLS: Perhaps, in the 70s.
+When the bay got really, really good, there were so many clams out there.
+We had any number of schoolteachers, airline pilots, policemen, anybody that wanted to make a few extra bucks would go out there on the bay.
+All you needed was a small boat, a rake, your feet, a pair of tongs, whatever it was, and you could make an extra \$100 a week just by reason of a few hours a day.
+Even at that point, the Dutch baymen or even the ones that weren't Dutch because they weren't all, they were all saying the same thing.
 Here were these schoolteachers, and they complain about how much money they're making.
-They're not making enough money and they cried poverty.
+They're not making enough money and they cry poverty.
 But they're making more than we are every week, but yet they can come out here.
 Now, I can't go to their school and teach and take part of their salary, but they can come out here and take part of mine because they're taking away the same clams that I'm supposed to be catching, and I'm a fulltime bayman.
-So, that was one of the contentions that happened during the [19]60s and the [19]70s and perhaps since then.
-What happened since then because even the baymen that were out there because all the product went away, they started drifting here and there.
-They went working in the school, janitorial jobs.
+So, there was one of the contentions that happened during the 60s and the 70s and perhaps since then.
+What happened since is even the baymen that were out there, because all the product went away, they started drifting here and there.
+They went to work in the school, janitorial jobs.
 They went to work for the railroad.
 They went everywhere.
-Perhaps now, in Islip Town, Brookhaven, as I said before, perhaps, forty to fifty baymen.
-Most of them were in Staten Island now catching clams, (depuration?) because there's not enough product here in the bay to make a living anymore, so anybody has left.
+Perhaps now, in Islip Town, Brookhaven, as I said before, perhaps, 40 to 50 baymen.
+Most of them were in Staten Island now catching clams for [depuration?] because there's not enough product here in the bay to make a living anymore, so anybody has left.
 They're all gone.